RESEARCH INTERESTS

 - “Heretics, Allies, Exemplary Christians: Latin Views of Ethiopian Orthodox in the Later Middle Ages.”
 In Michael D. Bailey and Sean L. Field, eds., Late Medieval Heresy: New Perspectives.
 Studies in Honor of Robert E. Lerner (Woodbridge: York Medieval Press/Boydell & Brewer, 2018), 195-214.

 - “The Two Yoḥannǝses of Santo Stefano degli Abissini, Rome: Reconstructing Biography and Cross-Cultural Encounter through Manuscript Evidence” (co-authored with Denis Nosnitsin).
-Manuscript Studies 2, 2 (Fall 2017).
-In press.
+Manuscript Studies 2, 2 (2017): 392-426.

 - “Biondo Flavio on Ethiopia: Processes of Knowledge Production in the Renaissance.”
 In William Caferro, ed., The Routledge History of the Renaissance (London and New York, 2017), 167-182.